TabithaSW/Steam_SentimentAnalysis/mynotes/project_structure.md

 - **/app**: Contains the web application's components, including static files, templates, utility scripts, route definitions, and initialization script.

-- **/data**: Stores the datasets used for training, testing, and the results of data analysis.
+- **/data**: Stores the datasets used for scraped raw data, preprocessed data for training, testing, and the results of models.

-- **/final_analysis**: Contains files related to the final analysis phase of the project, potentially including sentiment analysis results.
+- **/final_analysis**: Contains files related to analyzing the results of the models using visuals and statistics.

 - **/models**: Includes scripts for various machine learning models applied to analyze the data.
+LDA, Kmeans, Hier Cluster.

 - **/tests**: Contains scripts for testing the web application's functionality.